tomtom-international/openlr-dereferencer-python/README.md

 It implements [Chapter G – Decoder](https://www.openlr-association.com/fileadmin/user_upload/openlr-whitepaper_v1.5.pdf#page=97) in the OpenLR whitepaper, except "Step 1 – decode physical data".

 Its purpose is to give insights into the map-matching process.
+Test!

 ## Dependencies
 - Python ≥ 3.6